ricsanfre/pi-cluster/docs/_docs/backup.md

   Velero can be intregrated with different storage backends, including Cloud Service Provider Storage services (AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, etc).
 It also supports opensource S3 [Minio](https://min.io).

-  Since Velero is a most generic way to backup any Kuberentes cluster (not just K3S) it will be used to implement my cluster K3S backup.
+  Since Velero is a most generic way to backup any Kubernetes cluster (not just K3S) it will be used to implement my cluster K3S backup.

 - PODs Persistent Volumes backup and restore.